-Choosing a database for your small charity
+Choosing and implementing a database

 Time is of the essence and we need something now because we’re drowning in spreadsheets.
 Data collection and reporting is becoming so time consuming.